myponga memorial hub for the 21st ce

 This project will culminate in an exhibition of interactive models and selected posters (featuring plans, elevations, sections and realistic digital renderings), prepared by the students, which will be on display for public comment at the Myponga Memorial Hall in late June, 2019.
 The exhibition will be launched as a community event that aims to generate community engagement and collective discussion about placemaking in this magnificent region.
 Visitors will be invited to contribute their ideas via the site models (post-it notes, comments) to capture community ideas in a tangible way that is inspired in part by the

-This studio is run as an intensive studio with 2 full days of contact hours throught 7 weeks.
+This studio is run as an architecture studio throught 12 weeks in semester 1 2019.
 The students will be immersed in the community having an opportunity to take all lessons at the Community Hub allowing the students to experience the area in depth.
 The studio is open to all built environment disciplines with assessment strategies adapted to allow skill development and evaluation based on their future role as placemakers.

 Students will work collaboratively in small groups to plan, design and implement strategies for community engagement.
 Then, their designs will reflect and respond to the community perceptions gathered during this engagement.
 Each group will be expected to manage their budget, safety and policies of the Newport area.